 Baritone tuning is used on baritone ukuleles and sometimes even on tenor ukuleles.
 This ukulele tuning is equivalent to the tuning of the last four strings on a guitar.
 Sometimes this tuning is referred to “G tuning.”

-Slack-key Tuning (G, C, E, G) — If you just strum the strings as open strings, you are strumming a C major chord, which makes this a very open tuning.
-The top G string can be tuned either in reentrant or linear tuning, meaning you can either tune it to the G above middle C or down the octave.
+Popular in Hawaiian music, in slack-key tuning, if you just strum the strings as open strings, you’re strumming a C major chord, which makes this a very open tuning.
+The top g-string can be tuned either in reentrant or linear tuning, meaning you can either tune it to the “G” note above middle C on a piano or down the octave.

-English Tuning (A, D, F#, B) — Also considered as a “D tuning,” this tuning has the same amount of intervals (the amount of notes between each string) as standard ukulele tuning but every string is tuned up a whole step.
-This tuning is popular for soprano ukes.
+English tuning, also considered as a “D tuning”, this tuning has the same amount of intervals (the amount of notes between each string) as standard ukulele tuning but every string is tuned up a whole step higher.
+You’ll want to use an English tuning string set if you wish to tune in this manner.
+This tuning is popular for soprano ukuleles or banjoleles.
 Some find this tuning to be a bit sweeter in tone.

-Canadian tuning is nearly identical to English tuning except you tune the A down an octave.
-This tuning is popular for concert and tenor ukes.
+Canadian tuning is nearly identical to English tuning except you tune the top a-string down an octave.
+This tuning is popular for concert and tenor ukuleles.

 As a general rule of thumb, plan to change your ukulele strings every three months or so.

 Old ukulele strings begin to sound duller and not as lively.
 Strings wear out with playing and use which is why for the best sound it’s a good idea to change your strings every few months.

 A lot of ukulele players wonder what are the best ukulele strings.

 Every ukulele responds differently to different strings, so I recommend to experiment and have fun with it!